Building GrapheneOS

 - oriole (Pixel 6)

-- barbet (Pixel 5a)
+- barbet (Pixel 5a) (legacy extended support)

-- redfin (Pixel 5)
+- redfin (Pixel 5) (legacy extended support)

-- bramble (Pixel 4a (5G))
+- bramble (Pixel 4a (5G)) (legacy extended support)

-- sunfish (Pixel 4a)
+- sunfish (Pixel 4a) (legacy extended support)

-- coral (Pixel 4 XL) (extended support)
+- coral (Pixel 4 XL) (legacy extended support)

-- flame (Pixel 4) (extended support)
+- flame (Pixel 4) (legacy extended support)

 These are all fully supported production-ready targets supporting all the baseline security features and receiving full monthly security updates covering all firmware, kernel drivers, driver libraries / services and other device-specific code.
 A fully signed user build for these devices is a proper GrapheneOS release.
 Newer generation devices have stronger hardware / firmware security and hardware-based OS security features and are better development devices for that reason.
 It's not possible to work on everything via past generation devices.
 The best development devices are the Pixel 6 and 7 series.

-SDK emulator targets:
+SDK emulator target:

-- sdk_phone_armv7
+- sdk_phone64_x86_64

 Build dependencies